top of page

-This solution shows how to use Azure Traffic Manager to extend an app that's located in a local cloud by connecting it to public cloud resources.
-A change in routing is triggered by an increase or decrease in demand, and resources are added or removed in the cloud.
+This solution shows how to use Azure Traffic Manager to extend an app located in a local cloud by connecting it to public cloud resources.
+An increase or decrease in demand triggers a change in routing, and resources are added or removed in the cloud.
 These resources provide redundancy, rapid availability, and geo-compliant routing.

 Traffic Manager

-Traffic Manager uses DNS to direct the client requests to the appropriate service endpoint based on a traffic-routing method.
-Traffic manager also provides health monitoring for every endpoint.
-The endpoint can be any Internet-facing service hosted inside or outside of Azure.
+The traffic manager uses DNS to direct client requests to the appropriate service endpoint using a traffic routing method.
+The traffic manager also provides health monitoring for every endpoint, which can be any Internet-facing service hosted inside or outside of Azure.
 Traffic Manager provides a range of traffic-routing methods and endpoint monitoring options to suit different application needs and automatic failover models.
 Traffic Manager is resilient to failure, including the failure of an entire Azure region.

 Potential use cases

 Global enterprises need their apps to be secure, reliable, and available.
-They need to meet increases in demand and use the right infrastructure to support that demand.
-It can be difficult to balance costs and maintenance with business-data security, storage, and real-time availability.
+They also need to meet increases in demand and use the right infrastructure to support that demand.
+However, it can be difficult to balance costs and maintenance with business-data security, storage, and real-time availability.

 When an app can't increase capacity to meet unexpected increases in demand, it can service only a fixed number of users.
-This lack of scalability can result in users not reaching the app during peak usage times.
+This lack of scalability can prevent users from reaching the app during peak usage times.

-However, sometimes it's not economically feasible for a business to maintain the capacity that's required to handle spikes in demand in their on-premises environment.
-By using this solution, you can use the elasticity of the public cloud with your on-premises solution.
+However, sometimes, it's not economically feasible for a business to maintain the capacity required to handle demand spikes in their on-premises environment.
+Using this solution, you can use the elasticity of the public cloud with your on-premises solution.

 Use this solution when: